potassco/acclingo/acclingo/tae/README.md

 The optimization weights TAE is a variant of "clasp\_opt\_tae" where the cost of not finding the optimal solution is calculated based on the time it takes to find some solution (or no solution) and the solution quality.

 ## Solution quality
-There are two ways to calculate the cost of the solution, normalized cost and not normalized cost.
+There are two ways to calculate the cost of the solution: normalized cost and not normalized cost.
 For both calculations we assume that a higher value is always worse.

 Normalized cost uses the following formula:
 ```
     solution_quality = 1 - (best_known_solution / found_solution_quality)
 ```
 this formula will be between 0 and 1 for all values *worse* than the best solution.
-This also assumes that worse values are higher than better values(E.g 10 is worse than 5).
+A solution is worse than another if its value is higher(E.g 10 is worse than 5).
+If the solution found is better, the value will become negative.

 Not normalized quality cost uses the following formula:
 ```